-I am Lecturer at the Department of Computing at Imperial College London.
-I am heading the human-in-the-loop computing group and I am one of four academics leading the Biomedical Image Analysis, BioMedIA collaboratory.
-I co-create intensively with King’s College London, Division of Imaging Sciences and Biomedical Engineering, St. Thomas Hospital London and the department of Bioengineering at Imperial.
+I am Lecturer in the Department of Computing at Imperial College London.
+I am head of the human-in-the-loop computing group and I am one of four academics leading the Biomedical Image Analysis, BioMedIA collaboratory.
+I co-create intensively with King's College London, Division of Imaging Sciences and Biomedical Engineering, St. Thomas Hospital London and the department of Bioengineering at Imperial.
 I am scientific adviser for ThinkSono Ltd. I am stream lead for the EPSRC Centre for Doctoral Training in Smart Medical Imaging and Deputy Director of the UKRI Centre for Doctoral Training in Artificial Intelligence for Healthcare.